CDC 3000 series: Character set

-This six-bit extension of the four-bit BCD encoding was referred to as BCDIC (BCD interchange code.)
+This six-bit extension of the four-bit BCD encoding is referred to as BCDIC (BCD interchange code.)
 IBM later extended this code further to create the eight-bit "extended BCDIC", or EBCDIC code.

-Depending on the device, some characters are rendered differently, especially the lineprinter and some terminals:
+Depending on the device, some characters are rendered differently, especially the line printer and some terminals:

 Note the absence of control characters, especially carriage return and line feed.
-These were encoded by the record structure.
+These are encoded by the record structure.

 Partial list of users

 United States

 Oregon State University offered a CDC 3300 for use from the mid-to-late 1960s up until about 1980.
 It used a home grown operating system known as OS3 (for Oregon State Open Shop Operating System).

 The U.S. Internal Revenue Service used CDC 3000 series computers for many years.

 Northeastern University in Boston used a CDC 3300 in the early 1970s.

+The University of Massachusetts at Amherst used a CDC 3600 and a CDC 3800 for student timesharing through 1976(?), when they were replaced by a CDC CYBER 74.

 International Timesharing Corporation (ITS) of Chaska, Minnesota sold timesharing services using CDC 3300s.
 (ITS later acquired another timesharing company that used CDC 3600s, before it, in turn, was acquired by United Computing Systems of Kansas City, Missouri.)

 California State University at Northridge had a dual 3170 that provided timesharing service to the California State University and College system.
 Many of the other campuses also had CDC 3150 machines for local batch operation.
 In 1970 CDC 3150s were installed at most campuses of the California State College system.
 San Jose State and LA State got CDC 3300s and served as regional data centers with (very flaky) data links to the other campuses.
 California State Polytechnic College (San Luis Obispo) and San Diego State University had IBM System/360s.
 The rest got 3150s.
 Typical configuration was 24K words of 24-bit core memory, four 7-track tape drives, drum printer, card reader, card punch, two 8MB disc drives (removable packs).
-At Humboldt State College where I worked this was used for both administrative and instructional purposes.
+At Humboldt State College this was used for both administrative and instructional purposes.
 It replaced an IBM 1620.

 The US Air Force used numerous CDC 3800 series systems in the Air Force Satellite Control Facility located at what is now Onizuka Air Force Station in Sunnyvale, California.
 As part of the Air Force Satellite Control Network, they were used to do orbital planning and maintenance calculations for defense satellites until they were phased out and replaced by IBM mainframes in the mid-1990s.
 These systems used the JOVIAL programming language to provide the accuracy necessary for these calculations.

 The Center for Naval Analyses had a CDC 3800 from about 1968 until about 1975.
 It was used for scientific computing in support of operations research for the U. S. Navy.